whitneymeredith/docs/source/content/guides/account-mgmt/plans/09-manage.md

 ### Downgrades

-Site plan downgrades will change your site's resources and access to features immediately.
-Beginning on the next billing cycle, the associated card will be charged for the new site plan.
+Site plan downgrades change your site's resources and access to features immediately.
+Beginning on the next billing cycle, the associated card is charged for the new site plan.
 No prorated refunds or credits will be issued for site downgrades.

 If your site benefits from [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing?docs), contact your Supporting Organization for assistance, in order to retain your special pricing rate.

 [Custom domains](/guides/domains) are not available to Sandbox sites.
-Downgrading to a Sandbox site will **automatically delete** existing custom domains across all environments of the site.
+A processed downgrade request to a Sandbox site will **automatically delete** existing custom domains across all environments of the site.
 If you decide to return to a paid plan in the future, you will need to add the domains again.

-Downgrading to a Sandbox site will disable automatic backups.
-You will still be able to create backups manually.
+Downgrading to a Sandbox site disables automatic backups.
+You can still create backups manually.
 Refer to the [Backups Tool](/backups) for more information.

 ## Downgrade Your Plan to Sandbox

-To downgrade to Sandbox, see [Cancel Current Plan](/guides/account-mgmt/plans/manage#cancel-your-plan).
+Refer to [Cancel Current Plan](/guides/account-mgmt/plans/manage#cancel-your-plan) for information on how to request a downgrade to Sandbox.

-## Change Your Plan
+## Upgrade Your Plan

 <Alert title="Warning" type="danger">